MyCodeBits/Udacity-CarND-Vehicle-Detection-Project/writeup_template.md

 ![alt text][image15]

-2. Explain how you settled on your final choice of HOG parameters.
+**2. Explain how you settled on your final choice of HOG parameters.**

 I tested the performance of the HOG features from Lab, HSV, YUV, and LUV color spaces and found the **YUV** color space to have the best performance for identifying vehicles.
 Thus, I chose **YUV** space for feature extraction.

-####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+**3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).**

 In this steps I tested :
 - Linear Support Vector Machine